SaschaZeGerman/loginbuddy/apitest/README.md

 You should only see green diagrams!

 When this is done, run `docker-compose down` to stop the test environment!

-**Directory: ./docker**

-This directory contains the 'default' test setup and tests most bits and pieces.
-The test scenario consists of these components:
-- `loginbuddy-oidcdr`: testing dynamic registration
-- `loginbuddy-demo`: simulating the backend
-- `loginbuddy-sidecar`: testing the sidecar setup
-- `loginbuddy-test`: provides helper services

-In addition, this test setup uses a custom Loginbuddy config loader.

-To run the first set of tests do the following (assuming the pre-requisites are satisfied):
-- `cd ./docker`
-- `make run-test`  // it copies test files and lauches the docker containers
-- Launch SOAPUI and import the projects `./soapui/project/loginbuddy-basic.xml`, `.../loginbuddy-configManagement.xml`
-- run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

-You should only see green diagrams!

-When this is done, run `make stop-test` to stop the test environment!

-To run the second set of tests do the following (assuming the pre-requisites are satisfied):
-- `cd ./docker`
-- `make run-test-flows`  // it copies test files and lauches the docker containers
-- Launch SOAPUI and import the projects `.../loginbuddy-flows.xml`
-- run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

-You should only see green diagrams!

-When this is done, run `make stop-test-flows` to stop the test environment!

 ### Custom Configuration Loader